Cat communication: Purr

-The purr is a continuous, soft, vibrating sound typically made with rapid muscle contractions in the throat by most species of felines.
-However, the reason why cats purr is still uncertain.
+The purr is a continuous, soft, vibrating sound.
+The reason why cats purr is still uncertain, along with the mechanism used to produce the noise.
 Cats may purr for a variety of reasons, including when they are hungry, happy, or anxious.
 In some cases, purring is thought to be a sign of contentment and encouragement for further interaction.
 Purring is believed to indicate a positive emotional state, but cats sometimes purr when they are ill, tense, or experiencing traumatic or painful moments such as giving birth.
 It has also been suggested that purring can act as a soothing mechanism and can promote healing.

 Scientists from the University of Vienna researching cat vocalizations found that the larynxes made a purring sound when air was passed through them, meaning that muscle contraction is not required.
 Instead, the sounds were made possible by connective tissue embedded in the vocal folds that lowered the frequency of the sounds they produced.
 When an animal purrs, its vocal cords vibrate at a low frequency, which creates a distinctive rumbling sound produced with harmonics.
 One hypothesis, supported by electromyographic studies, is that cats produce the purring noise by using the vocal folds and/or the muscles of the larynx to alternately dilate and constrict the glottis rapidly, causing air vibrations during inhalation and exhalation.

 Purring is sometimes accompanied by other sounds, though this varies between individual cats.
-Some may only purr, while others emit low-level outbursts, sometimes called "lurps" or "yowps".
+Some may only purr, while others emit low-level outbursts.
 It was once believed that only cats of the genus Felis could purr, but researchers now know that members of genus Panthera (tigers, lions, jaguars and leopards) can produce sounds similar to purring, albeit only when exhaling.